 - Temperatures are increasing!
-We have more extreme heat days more frequent and longer heat waves (Figure 1: Charleston County Days with Maximum Temperature greater than 90 degrees).
+The Lowcountry has more extreme heat days and more frequent and longer heat waves (Figure 1).

 - Extreme heat already impacts, and will increasingly impact, Lowcountry resident health.